dwkim16/simpleATM/README.md

 - holds data for the bank user such as card number, accounts, pin number, balance.

 2. AtmController Class
-- interacts with bank system for ATM operations such as See Balance, Deposit, Withdraw.
+- interacts with the bank system for ATM operations such as See Balance, Deposit, Withdraw.

 3. Main Class
 - used mainly for testing.